Setting up with Docker on Linux

 --device=/dev/net/tun:/dev/net/tun \

---network opencxl-net \
+--network opencis-net \

---name opencxl-qemu \
+--name opencis-qemu \

-This starts a container named opencxl-qemu.
+This starts a container named opencis-qemu.

 To review, the following diagram illustrates what we have created so far.